WeiHao97/drift-detection/README.md

 . venv/bin/activate
 pip install -r requirements.txt
 ```
-To run a streaming simulation with the webcam domain as the source domain, invoke:
+To run a streaming simulation with the Amazon domain as the source domain, invoke:

 `python3 amazon_ref.py`